- With your ideal retirement in mind, it’s important to have a plan to get you there.

 - Withdrawals for medical expenses are tax-free.

-After you reach age 65, you can withdraw HSA funds for non-medical reasons.
-You will pay taxes on the withdrawals, but you can use the money for other expenses.
+After you reach age 65, you can also withdraw HSA funds for non-medical reasons — though you will pay taxes on these withdrawals.

 4. Use SIMPLE, SEP or solo 401(k) plans if you have 1099 earnings